Types of alternative treatments

 Alternatives to surgery:

-For decades, attempts at countering excessive sweating through alternative methods have been made.
-Conservative solutions, such as BOTOX®, lotions, oral medications, electronic devices, acupuncture, anti-anxiety medications, beta blockers, biofeedback, and herbal medicines have had little or no effect on the problem.
+For decades, attempts at countering excessive sweating through alternative methods have been utilized with mixed results.
+Conservative solutions such as Botox® Cosmetic , lotions, oral medications, electronic devices, acupuncture, anti-anxiety medications, beta blockers, biofeedback, and herbal medicines have had little or no effect on the problem.

 To learn more about Drysol please visit our drysol page.